Michigan Stadium: Post-WWII

-By the mid-1980s, Michigan Stadium had become known by the nickname "The Big House".
+21st century

 Michigan's game versus Ball State University on November 4, 2006, was the 200th consecutive crowd of over 100,000 fans.
-Traditionally, when the game's attendance is announced, the public address announcer (historically Howard King) thanks the fans for "being part of the largest crowd watching a football game anywhere in America today".
+When the game's attendance is announced, the public address announcer, historically Howard King, thanks the fans for "being part of the largest crowd watching a football game anywhere in America today".

 On September 9, 2006, attendees of Michigan's football game against the Central Michigan Chippewas endured the first weather delay in the stadium's history after lightning struck nearby during the first quarter and play was suspended for approximately one hour.

 On September 3, 2011, Michigan and Western Michigan mutually agreed to end their game with 1:27 left in the third quarter because of an ongoing lightning delay.
 It was the first time Michigan had a football game called because of lightning.
 The stadium was evacuated at 6:38 p.m. and the game was called shortly after 7:00.